josuehdz0/MoathAbdulrazak/README.md

 - 🌱 I’m currently learning **firebase, react, typescript and angular**

-- 👨‍💻 All of my projects are available at [https://moathabdulrazak.github.io/landingpage/](https://moathabdulrazak.github.io/landingpage/)
+- 👨‍💻 Some of my projects are available at [https://moathabdulrazak.github.io/landingpage/](https://moathabdulrazak.github.io/landingpage/)

 - 📫 How to reach me **moathabdulrazak12@gmail.com**